 (ii) in any other case, zero.

-23. Death benefit
+23. Death benefit under r.
+39, increase of

 (1) If a benefit becomes payable under regulation 39 in respect of a police officer, magistrate or industrial commissioner who was under 45 when he or she died the benefit is to be increased by adding to it an amount equal to B in the formula —